fbpx

 Who needs a therapist when you can just drop some acid?

-Alleviating Depression and Anxiety
+Easing Depression and Anxiety

 Moreover, dissociation is common in individuals with Dissociative Identity Disorder (DID), leading to fragmented identities and difficulty in accessing repressed memories.
 Psychedelics can promote integration by facilitating communication between different parts of the self, reducing dissociation, increasing coherence, and promoting a sense of wholeness.